sdavila210/Sarah-Davila-Portfolio/README.md

 ## Credits

 I used the codes from module one challenge and module two mini-project as inspiration and examples.
-I also used developer.mozilla.org to assist with the coding. (especially for flexbox)
+I also used developer.mozilla.org to assist with the coding. (especially for flexbox).
+Images used in the webpage were taken from canva.com with a paid subscription.

 ## License